 Props: A step or low bench for each participant

-Do 10 Jump-Ups with one leg and then switch legs.
+- Do 10 Jump-Ups with the same leg leading each jump and then switch legs.

 Props: Chalk or a jump rope to mark a starting line

 For kids this age, I recommend that you do this exercise outside and clearly designate the line from which each player must jump.